 Just kidding, I didn't say that.
-After I had broken them up into groups, I showed them a box with a combination lock.
+After I had broken them up into groups of teens, I showed them a box with a combination lock.
 I instructed them that the team who can figure out the combination will receive the GRAND PRIZE.

 "Upstairs you will find a room with your team's color on it.
 Once you are inside that room, your team moderator will give you Packet number 1.
 Each packet contains a series of puzzles and challenges.
 There are 3 packets and you must complete one packet in order to get the next one.
 Once the packets are complete, the game is not over, but you will know what to do once you have finished.
 DO NOT get discouraged by any noises or if you think a group has already finished before you.
 Just because they are ahead of you does not mean they are going in the right direction."